Tutorial 6: ViewSets and Routers

 impl SnippetViewSet {

-pub fn new() -> ModelViewSet<Snippet, SnippetSerializer> {
+pub fn viewset() -> ModelViewSet<Snippet, SnippetSerializer> {

 ModelViewSet::new("snippet")